SAP/application-support-center/README.md

 ## Features

-- Central application management: ASC acts as a central management portal for all of your applications.
+- Central application management: Application support center acts as a central management portal for all of your applications.
 Store a list of application owners, developers, source code links, and application details in one place.
-- In-app Help: ASC provides a Mobile SDK, UI5 SDK, Web SDK, Web Portal and API's sharing help, release notes, and details about each application for your end-users.
+- In-app Help: Application support center provides a Mobile SDK, UI5 SDK, Web SDK, Web Portal and API's sharing help, release notes, and details about each application for your end-users.
 This provides the opportunity for self-service before they contact support.
-- Developers: ASC is simple to integrate in applications and reduces the need to recompile and deploy when help, release notes, announcements or support contacts change.
+- Developers: Application support center is simple to integrate in applications and reduces the need to recompile and deploy when help, release notes, announcements or support contacts change.
 Our drop-in SDK's provide content syncing and are available for Android, iOS, UI5 and HTML based applications with just a few lines of code.
-- Application Owners: ASC provides a central location to store application details and the ability to update in-app support content without needing to get developers involved.
+- Application Owners: Application support center provides a central location to store application details and the ability to update in-app support content without needing to get developers involved.
-- Consistency: ASC provides a consistent look and feel across all your apps and platforms giving your users a familiar experience when it's needed.
+- Consistency: Application support center provides a consistent look and feel across all your apps and platforms giving your users a familiar experience when it's needed.

 ## Components